pnikic/clint/README.md

 ### Features
-* Header with general information (about the tournament) and footer with customizable buttons for hyperlinks (other websites, photo gallery, tournament regulations etc.)
+* Header with general information (about the tournament) including navbar with customizable buttons for hyperlinks (other websites, photo gallery, tournament regulations etc.)
 * Chess board with compactly displayed player names, clock times and ratings
 * PGN section for display and navigation
 * Engine analysis